rupeshtiwari/rupeshtiwari.github.io/_posts/2020-03-12-how-to-create-mock-object-in-jasmine.md

 social-share: true
 categories:
   - jasmine
-  - JavaScriipt
+  - javascript
   - Test Driven Development (TDD)
   - Unit Testing
 tags:
+  - beginners
+  - javascript
-  - rupesh tiwari
+  - tutorial
-  - rupeshtiwari
+  - testing
 description: >-
   Jasmine createSpyObj allows you to create an object only with methods.
 However suppose you object has some properties as well.
 Then how will you create a